 While lemon is a fruit, and its purpose is for consumption, whether in a beverage or added to your favorite dish, it has more uses than most fruit.
 Besides lemons smelling clean, you can clean with them.
 There are a lot of culinary and household uses for lemon but did you know five quick facts about cleaning with lemon?

 Lemons originally grew in Asia.
-According to a study by Tel Aviv University, they eventually ended up in the Mediterranean area and started to be used in homes during Roman times.
+They eventually ended up in the Mediterranean area and started to be used in homes during Roman times.
 They were rare in that area of the world and were treated like a delicacy as well as only being owned by the upper class.

-Lemon doesn’t only do a great job cleaning your home, but it can also do wonders cleaning you.
+Lemon doesn’t only do a great job cleaning your home, but it can also do wonders in cleaning you.
 Lemon can detox and cleanse your liver, skin, and whole body.
-It’s not just natural bleach for your clothes it can whiten dark spots on your skin.
+It’s not just natural bleach for your clothes; it can whiten dark spots on your skin.